oilstel/arena-zoom-zoom-chrome-extension/README.md

-# Are.na Zoom Zoom Chrome Extension
+# Are.na Zoom-Zoom Chrome Extension

 Adds a UI slider for zooming the Are.na grid.